-88 The CCMC and signatory banks' EDR schemes should develop protocols fo appropriate exchange of information and access to relevant EDR data, subject to safeguards that include: a) Explicit consent from EDR scheme complainants; b) Restricting access only to CCMC staff and authorised contractors; c) CCMC staff subject to the same audit and security controls as EDR staff; and d) EDR costs are met.
+88 The CCMC and signatory banks' EDR schemes should develop protocols for appropriate exchange of information and access to relevant EDR data, subject to safeguards that include: a) Explicit consent from EDR scheme complainants; b) Restricting access only to CCMC staff and authorised contractors; c) CCMC staff subject to the same audit and security controls as EDR staff; and d) EDR costs are met.
 The arrangements should be set out in writing between the EDR scheme and CCMC.
-89 The CCMC should adopt a risk-based approach to focus its effort, including: a) selecting which individual or small business reports of suspected breaches are formally investigated; b) where an individual or small business reports a suspected breach to CCMC and has not been to EDR, CCMC should refer them to the appropriate scheme; and c) selecting which referrals from other organisations it makes the subject of a own-motion-inquiry.
-90 The Code, CCMC Mandate and CCMC communications material should adop language that echoes the risk-based approach to be taken by the CCMC including: a) that individuals that take their matter to CCMC are "reporting a suspected breach"; b) that there should be clear information that CCMC will use this 'report information to inform its risk assessments - but will only investigate selected individual matters; and c) that referrals from EDR, the ABA, regulators or consumer organisations wi similarly be fed into CCMC priority setting, but will not necessarily be automatically investigated.
-91 The Code, CCMC Mandate and CCMC communications material should adop language that emphasises the difference between EDR and Code monitoring including: a) language in the Code, Mandate and public information should eliminate reference to 'determinations' and any other EDR-like terms;
+89 The CCMC should adopt a risk-based approach to focus its effort, including: a) selecting which individual or small business reports of suspected breaches are formally investigated; b) where an individual or small business reports a suspected breach to CCMC and has not been to EDR, CCMC should refer them to the appropriate scheme; and c) selecting which referrals from other organisations it makes the subject of an own-motion-inquiry.
+90 The Code, CCMC Mandate and CCMC communications material should adopt language that echoes the risk-based approach to be taken by the CCMC, including: a) that individuals that take their matter to CCMC are "reporting a suspected breach"; b) that there should be clear information that CCMC will use this 'report' information to inform its risk assessments - but will only investigate selected individual matters; and c) that referrals from EDR, the ABA, regulators or consumer organisations will similarly be fed into CCMC priority setting, but will not necessarily be automatically investigated.
+91 The Code, CCMC Mandate and CCMC communications material should adopt language that emphasises the difference between EDR and Code monitoring, including: a) language in the Code, Mandate and public information should eliminate reference to 'determinations' and any other EDR-like terms; b) reduce the degree of detail and specificity regarding investigations in the Code, allowing the CCMC to tailor the process used to the matter at hand.